Records Request Policy

 How is my public record request delivered to me?

 The Colorado Open Records Act states that, “all public records shall be open for inspection by any person at reasonable times, except as provided in this part 2 or as otherwise specifically provided by law.”
 See C.R.S. § 24-72-201.
-The Colorado Open Records Act does not guarantee access to public records in a specific format and it does not require that DERP construct a document that does not exist.
-When the production or review of records in a specific format would interfere with the regular duties of DERP employees, see C.R.S. § 24-72-203(1)(a), or levy an undue burden upon DERP, DERP will determine the appropriate format for the records to be produced.
-DERP may require that requestors only be allowed to review copies of documents when DERP determines that allowing access to originals could interfere with the regular discharge of duties of DERP, its officers or its staff, or production of original records could jeopardize the condition of the records.
+The Colorado Open Records Act does not guarantee access to public records in a specific format and it does not require us to construct a document that does not exist.
+When the production or review of records in a specific format would interfere with the regular duties of DERP employees, see C.R.S. § 24-72-203(1)(a), or levy an undue burden upon DERP, we will determine the appropriate format for the records to be produced.
+We may require requestors only be allowed to review copies of documents when we determine allowing access to originals could interfere with the regular discharge of duties of DERP, its officers or its staff, or production of original records could jeopardize the condition of the records.